 For a medallion to be placed on a privately purchased headstone or marker, fill out a Claim for Government Medallion for Placement in a Private Cemetery (VA Form 40-1330M).

 Note: If you’re requesting an MOH medallion, check “Other” in block 11 of the form and write “MOH.”

 Make a copy of the Veteran’s DD214 or other discharge documents

-Prepare a copy of the Veteran’s DD214 or other discharge papers to send to us.
+Please make a copy of the Veteran’s DD214 or other discharge documents to send to us.
 Don’t send the originals since we can’t return them.